juanpc2018/GTX-1050-Ti-Linux/README.md

 [Valley-1.0 (2013)](https://benchmark.unigine.com/valley) </br>
 [Superposition-1.1 (2017)](https://benchmark.unigine.com/superposition) </br>

-But Tropics & Sanctuary are weird, sometimes works flawless, clean install fails, [Never works again](https://forums.linuxmint.com/viewtopic.php?t=337657) </br>
+But Tropics & Sanctuary are weird, </br>
+sometimes works flawless, but clean install fails & [Never works again](https://forums.linuxmint.com/viewtopic.php?t=337657) </br>
 requires [MesaGL, OpenAL, xorg libs](https://freebsd.pkgs.org/14/freebsd-amd64/linux-unigine-tropics-1.3.pkg.html) but still does Not work, </br>
-i think found the problem, but tested all OS without knowing, i have to re-test again. </br>
+i think found the problem, but tested all OS without knowing, have to re-test again. </br>

 the most strange was Kubuntu 22.04.5 </br>
 "worked" without sollution, when i installed something, but im unable to reproduce. </br>
+Clean install Fails. </br>
-same happens with other OS like pearOS, i have other M.2 works flawless, but clean install in other machine does Not work. </br>
+same happens with other OS like pearOS, i have other M.2 works flawless, but clean install does Not work. </br>

-.run installer properties needs to be allowed to be executed. </br>
+.run installer needs to be allowed to be executed in properties. </br>

 #### Problem #1.
 > App path:  /home/j/AppImage/tropics/bin/ </br>